LaxarJS/laxar/docs/manuals/writing_compositions.md

 ```
 Note how also the id of the exported area was automatically adjusted to `"popupComposition-id0-popup.content"` to prevent naming clashes.

+### Merged Features

 In our example it is currently only possible to close the *laxar-popup-widget* from within itself via an action event published by the *laxar-command-bar-widget*.
-What if we additionally would like to close the popup on demand from outside based on another action?
+What if we additionally would like to close the popup using another action _from outside_?
 This is where the concept of *merged features* comes into play.
-*Merged features* allow us to merge or better concatenate two arrays, where one array is defined as a feature for the composition and the second array is defined in the `mergedFeatures` object.
+Merged features allow us to concatenate feature values from two arrays, where one array is defined as a feature for the composition and the second array is defined in the `mergedFeatures` object.
 Syntactically this is achieved via a map under the key `mergedFeatures` where the key of each entry is the path to the array in the features and the value is the array to merge this value with.

 This should become clear when looking at our adjusted example: